dtandersen/cc2-sound-of-silence/README.md

 A Carrier Command 2 mod that reduces the deafening volume of the engine on the bridge.

-# Building
+# Development

-1. install ffmpeg w/libvorbis
+1. Install ffmpeg w/libvorbis
+2. Checkout source to %appdata%\Carrier Command 2\mods
-2. run build.bat
+3. Run build.bat
+4. Launch Carrier Command 2 and enable the mod